slowernews/hamster-system/README.md

 - project status: **{ }**

-        Inside your folder there are 3 folders:
+        Inside your main folder there are 3 folders:
         {inbox}, {current} and {archive}

         Resuming: